Preakness favorite Muth ruled out of the 2nd leg of the Triple Crown after spiking a fever

 “We are sick about this.
 The horse had been doing really well,” Baffert said.
 “But we have to do what’s right by the horse.”

+Baffert was not expected to fly in until Thursday, though assistant trainer Jimmy Barnes accompanied the horses on their flight to Newark, New Jersey, and the drive down to Maryland.
+Barnes said little outside their stalls earlier Wednesday other than that Muth and Imagination had not been out to the track yet and just walked around the barn since being unloaded.

-At the post-position draw Monday, Muth opened as the 8-5 favorite with Kentucky Derby winner Mystik Dan second at 5-2 and Imagination and Brad Cox-trained Catching Freedom tied for third at 6-1.
+At the post-position draw Monday, Muth opened as the 8-5 favorite, with Mystik Dan second at 5-2 and Imagination and Brad Cox-trained Catching Freedom tied for third at 6-1.
+Catching Freedom has stood out on the track for his feistiness, but Muth was widely considered the horse to beat, with his front-running speed making it a bigger challenge for Mystik Dan and jockey Brian Hernandez Jr.

 “It takes a lot out of the equation,” said Ray Bryner, the assistant trainer for Mystik Dan.
 “We don’t have to worry about him, so there’s eight horses now and we can kind of run our race and not worry about chasing the horse they call the favorite.”

-That was Muth’s last race because of Baffert’s ban at Churchill Downs prohibiting him from entering anyone in the Kentucky Derby, a race won by Mystik Dan in the closest finish since 1947.
-Mystik Dan now figures to become the Preakness favorite.
+That was Muth’s last race because of Baffert’s ban at Churchill Downs prohibiting him from entering anyone in the Kentucky Derby, won by Mystik Dan by a nose in the closest finish since 1947.
+Mystik Dan, with experience winning on a sloppy track that the Preakness could be run on with rain in the forecast, now figures to become the favorite.

+Word of Muth being scratched spread quickly through Pimlico, and Bryner had to let Kenny McPeek know as Mystik Dan’s trainer was traveling.

 “I’m sure there’s a lot of disappointed people on that end of it,” Bryner said.
 “I’m not disappointed, I have to be honest.
 With him out of the race, it makes us pretty strong.
 Especially if we get the off (muddy) track like he’s shown he can already handle, I think we’re in pretty good shape.”